 Since then, I’ve discovered that there are some other hidden or obscure tree nut allergens that may cause those with allergies to tree nuts to react, so I want to inform you about those, too.

-Sumac seems to have popped up a while ago as a great, new spice that is being used in restaurants and recipes, and I even spotted it in my local Trader Joe’s spice shelf.
-However, apparently this flowering plant is similar to the pink peppercorns as it is also part of the cashew family (Anacardiaceae), as noted in Wikipedia.
+Sumac seems to have popped up a while ago as a great, new spice that is being used in restaurants and recipes.
+I even spotted it in my local Trader Joe’s spice shelf.
+However, this flowering plant is similar to the pink peppercorns as it is also part of the cashew family (Anacardiaceae), as noted in Wikipedia.
 Luckily, my daughter has not encountered this spice, but now she knows to avoid it.
 We’d rather be safe than sorry.

 “Contains Soy and Tree Nut (Argan) ingredients.”